OliverLysa/ce_observatory_data_scripts/README.md

 3.  export cleaned data outputs to a PostGreSQL database.

 Data outputs from these scripts are used to populate the ce data observatory - a dashboard providing, for specific resource-product-industry categories, a detailed description of current baseline material and monetary flows as well as wider impacts.
-Alongside, the means to make comparison with alternative circular economy configurations is provided for through systems dynamics modelling.
+Alongside, the means to make comparison with alternative circular economy configurations is provided for through scenario models.

 # How to use